Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Results

-In Figs.~\ref{fig:fig6}(c) and \ref{fig:fig6}(e), we present the direct ($L$ -edge) and the indirect ($K$ -edge) RIXS spectra in the momentum region $q\in[0,\pi]$.
-We compare the integrated RIXS spectra and the DOS spectra in Figs.~\ref{fig:fig6}(d) and \ref{fig:fig6}(f).
-In Fig.~\ref{fig:fig6}(c), three energy continuum can be observed in the direct RIXS spectra.
+In Fig.~\ref{fig:fig9}(c) and Fig.~\ref{fig:fig9}(e), we present the direct ($L$-edge) and indirect ($K$-edge) RIXS spectra in the momentum region $q\in[0,\pi]$.
+We compare the integrated RIXS spectra and the density of states (DOS) spectra in Fig.~\ref{fig:fig9}(d) and Fig.~\ref{fig:fig9}(f).
+In Fig.~\ref{fig:fig9}(c), three energy continua can be observed in the direct RIXS spectra.
 For the lowest energy continuum at $\omega=0.12J_1$, the spectral weights are condensed at $q=\pi/2$ and $q=\pi$.
-This lowest energy continuum contributed by the triplon excitation with the excited state $\ket{5}$ is gapped and no gapless excitations are included, which can be further confirmed from the lowest energy continuum in Fig.~\ref{fig:fig6}(e).
+This lowest energy continuum contributed by the triplon excitation with the excited state $\ket{5}$ is gapped, and no gapless excitations are included, which can be further confirmed from the lowest energy continuum in Fig.~\ref{fig:fig9}(e).
 The intermediate energy continuum at the energy level $\omega=0.88J_1$ belongs to the quinton excitation.
 The highest energy continuum at the energy level $\omega=1.34J_1$ is contributed by triplon excitations with both excited states $\ket{2}$ and $\ket{4}$.
-In Fig.~\ref{fig:fig6}(d), three major direct RIXS spectra signals can be seen at the energy levels $\omega=0.12J_1$, $\omega=0.88J_1$, and $\omega=1.34J_1$.
+In Fig.~\ref{fig:fig9}(d), three major direct RIXS spectra signals can be seen at the energy levels $\omega=0.12J_1$, $\omega=0.88J_1$, and $\omega=1.34J_1$.
 The energy levels for the DOS signals are $\omega=0.06J_1$, $\omega=0.88J_1$, $\omega=1.23J_1$, and $\omega=1.46J_1$, indicating that the energy levels for the direct RIXS spectra and the DOS signals are consistent.

-In Fig.~\ref{fig:fig6}(e), we present the indirect RIXS spectra.
+In Fig.~\ref{fig:fig9}(e), we present the indirect RIXS spectra.
 The spectral weights of the lowest energy continuum are strong at $q=0$, $q=\pi/2$, and $q=\pi$.
 The gapped lowest energy continuum indicates that the ground state of the CuInVO$_5$ generates gapped excitation and the system is in the Haldane phase.
-The existence of this gap, although not very clear in the $L$ -edge spectrum (Fig.~\ref{fig:fig6}(c)) is clearly revealed in the indirect $K$ -edge RIXS spectrum.
-At the zero momentum point, higher energy continuum at the energy levels around $\omega=1.4J_1$ and $\omega=2J_1$, are localized.
+The existence of this gap, although not very clear in the $L$-edge spectrum (Fig.~\ref{fig:fig9}(c)), is clearly revealed in the indirect $K$-edge RIXS spectrum.
+At the zero momentum point, higher energy continuum at the energy levels around $\omega=1.38J_1$ and $\omega=2.02J_1$ are localized.
 An additional RIXS signal appears at the energy level $\omega=2.3J_1$ and around the momentum $q=\pi/4$.